zalando/riptide/README.md

 ## Usage

-Create an instance based on an existing `RestTemplate`:
+Create an instance based on an existing `RestTemplate` (also see section *RestTemplate Configuration*):

 ```java
 final Rest rest = Rest.create(new RestTemplate());